ihmeuw-scicomp/jobmon/jobmon_gui/README.md

 4. Navigate to the top of the Jobmon repository
 5. Run `nox -s launch_gui_test_server`
 6. Run `.nox/launch_gui_test_server/bin/python jobmon_gui/local_testing/jobmon_gui/testing_servers/functionaltest_server.py`
-    - This command will spin up a local version of the Flask backend, running on 127.0.0.1:8070 by default.
+    - This command will spin up a local version of the Fastapi backend, running on 127.0.0.1:8070 by default.
 You can then configure the React app to point to this URL for testing purposes.

 ### Deploying the React App Locally